-Today we start one of the hardest for foreign students parts of Russian grammar – aspects of the verb.
+Today we start one of the hardest for foreign students parts of the Russian grammar – aspects of the verb.

 In general, the Imperfective aspect describes the actions that are taking place at the moment of speaking, actions with no indication of the start and the end, and actions that haven’t finished yet or repeat.

-The Perfective aspect is used to talk about actions that happened or were supposed to happen once, actions that have finished with success.
+The Perfective aspect is used to talk about the actions that happened or were supposed to happen once, actions that have finished with success.
 The Perfective aspect, due to the fact that it implies a finished action, is never used in the Present tense.

 Let’s look at this in more details on example of two Russian verbs: